luizbgomide/EclipsePhase2e-ptbr/src/12/15-special-attacks.md

 ### Disarm

 You can take a called shot to knock a weapon out of an opponent’s hand(s) or other appendages.
 The victim suffers half damage from the attack (reduced by armor as normal) and must make a SOM Check at −30 modifier to retain hold of the weapon.
 Otherwise it scatters 1d10 meters away.
-An additional superior success may be used to double the modifier to −60, inflict full damage, or to keep the weapon in your grip instead of knocking it away.
+An additional superior success may be used to double the modifier to −60, inflict full damage, or to snatch the weapon and retain it in your own grip instead of knocking it away (melee only).

 ### Knockdown